Find Grad Schools

 5 Yearly Graduations

 Rutgers University - Newark is the 5th most popular school in the nation for students seeking a doctor's degree in international relations.
 Each year, around 13,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $12,536 per year, while in-state graduate students, on average, pay $18,168 per year.
-The international relations program at Rutgers University - Newark awarded 5 doctor's degrees during the 2020-2021 school year.
-About 80% of this group were women, and 40% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $12,900 per year, while in-state graduate students, on average, pay $18,696 per year.
+During the most recent year for which we have data, 5 people received their doctor's degree in international relations from Rutgers Newark.
+Around 14% of these students were from an underrepresented racial-ethnic group, and 71% were women.

 4 Yearly Graduations

 The 8th most popular school in the country for international relations majors who are seeking their doctor's degree is Florida International University.
 Each year, around 58,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $4,721 per year, while in-state graduate students, on average, pay $8,912 per year.
-For the 2020-2021 academic year, 4 doctor's degrees were handed out to international relations majors at FIU.
-Around 25% of these students were from an underrepresented racial-ethnic group, and 25% were women.
+The average in-state tuition for full-time undergraduates is $4,721 per year, while in-state graduate students, on average, pay $9,119 per year.
+During the most recent year for which we have data, 4 people received their doctor's degree in international relations from FIU.
+About 57% of this group were women, and 29% were students from an underrepresented racial-ethnic group.

 #9